Technology

 There are lots of family-friendly options available for your seven seater.
 For example, the more 12-volt power sockets you have the better, for items like phone chargers, sat navs, DVD players and handheld games consoles.

-Consider the usefulness of fold-down trays and swiveling seats, so that passengers can face each other.
+Consider the usefulness of fold-down trays and swivelling seats, so that passengers can face each other.

 Climate control is another must-have.
 The large cabin space in these cars can take a long time to heat up and cool down, and the large expanses of glass can take a while to de-mist.